CarlaBuongiorno/MilestoneProject1/README.md

 - #### Colours

 I have decided to base my project colours upon the in the strawberry hero image.
-I used a colour picker tool called "Color Picker" to pick out 3 colours from my hero image.
+I used a colour picker tool to pick out 3 colours from my hero image.
 I then defined each section by 1 of the 3 colours:

 1. Black #0a0a0c
 2. Pink #ff536e